LleeMcD/Election_Analysis/README.md

 - The VS Code test editor provides users with notification of syntax errors and misspellings.
 - The application is easy to integrate with GitHub.

-The Python code for the report is easy to reuse and can be applied to other election audits by basically switching out the variables and modifying some of the with and if statements, loops and f strings.

 The Python algorithm for the report included:
 - Lists and dictionaries with indexes
 - Decision, print, repetition(loop) statements